TasosTsaou/jackpot-service/README.md

 The fixed and variable reward strategies inject these settings plus a pluggable random source, keeping the implementations aligned with SOLID principles.

 Redis serialization registers Jackson's Java Time module so `Instant` fields persist correctly; if you supply a custom `RedisTemplate`, ensure the module stays registered.

+Note for Windows users: helper scripts in `scripts/` are Bash-based.
+Use Git Bash or WSL, or run the equivalent Gradle/Compose commands directly.

 ---